On this dayNov 25, 1829

 Hillsborough (NC) Recorder

-For decades, the University of North Carolina had an active slave leasing program, whereby the university “leased” hundreds of enslaved Black people to students for a fee.
+For decades, the University of North Carolina had a program whereby the university “leased” hundreds of enslaved Black people to students for a fee.
 On November 25, 1829, after a Black man escaped the university grounds and sought his freedom, rewards were issued to effectuate his recapture and re-enslavement on UNC grounds.

 Until 1845, students from families who enslaved Black people were permitted to bring enslaved people with them to campus.
 After 1845, the university prohibited students from bringing enslaved people to campus, but still authorized students to pay the university to “lease” enslaved Black people on campus.